webpack-contrib/purifycss-webpack/README.md

 So, let's go and clean some style!

+## IMPORTANT: 1.x to 2.x - new implementation.
+This release introduces **breaking changes** from `1.x` to `2.x` - and a lot of them at that.
+The new implementation is now based on @IngwiePhoenix's [previous implementation](https://github.com/DragonsInn/bird3-purifycss-webpack-plugin).
+See the config options and configuration snippets below!

+You can still use the older version by using the `PurifyCSS/Legacy` branch, or installing `purifycss-loader` - it still uses the old `1.x` releases, but is **deprecated**.

 ## Dependencies
 - WebPack must be already installed, so that this plugin can use it's library parts.
 - You **should** use the `extract-text-webpack-plugin` - although, you are not enforced to.
 Without any CSS file being emitted as an asset, this plugin will not do a thing except idle about inside the compiler.
 You can also use the `file` plugin to drop a special CSS file into your output folder, but I highly recommend the extract plugin.